plone/volto/docs/source/recipes/creating-project.md

     yo @plone/volto --volto=15.0.0
     # you can even pass a GitHub repo and specific branch
     yo @plone/volto --volto=plone/volto#16.0.0
-    # you can bootstrap with addons
+    # you can bootstrap with add-ons
     yo @plone/volto --addon=volto-form-block
     ```